Getting some peace of mind

 Nothing ruins a holiday or business trip faster than lost

 luggage or an unexpected accident.
-Having insurance
+Having travel insurance cover

-things much easier if you get into trouble.
+easier if you get into trouble.

-What does travel insurance
+What does travel insurance cover?

-- Medical expenses from personal injury or illness
+- medical expenses from personal injury or illness

-- Loss of luggage or personal items
+- loss of luggage or personal items

-- Disruptions to your travel plans (e.g. cancelled flights,
+- disruptions to your travel plans (e.g. cancelled flights,

-though it pays to check exactly which situations are covered)
+though it pays to check exactly which situations are covered).